karlun/gramods/README.md

 Optional dependencies:

  - Eigen3 (at least version 3.3), for types and operators for vectors, quaternion and matrix types
+ - Nlohmann Json, for Json support (e.g. gmNetwork::SyncJData serializer)
+ - SDL2, for initialization of the SDL2 library
  - TinyXML2, for XML-based configuration
- - SDL2, for initialization of the SDL2 library

 ### Module Program Design Principles